opconWizard/opcon-docs/docs/job-types/unix.md

-- **Basic Exit Codes**: Provides fields to define basic criteria for OpCon to determine the final status of the job based on the job\'s exit code.
+- **Basic Exit Codes**: Provides fields to define basic criteria for OpCon to determine the final status of the job based on the job's exit code.
 If basic criteria options do not meet the needs of the job, define the Advanced Exit Codes instead.
 Basic failure criterion contains two parts: *Operator* and *Exit code integer*.